KaustubhRai/rahasya/README.md

-# Automation-Tool for Secret Scanning
+# Automation-Tool for Comprehensive Secret Scanning

-Various tools for secret scanning combined for different different stuff, used in day to day tasks
+Securing your codebase with various tools for secret scanning

 ## Table of Contents
 - [Features](#features)